Crotamiton is used to relieve itching and skin irritation.

 Crotamiton relieves itching and skin irritation caused by skin conditions such as itchy dermatitis and allergic rashes.
 It can provide relief from itching for several hours after each application.
 Crotamiton is used in particular to help ease itching which can persist after the treatment of scabies with a preparation to kill the scabies mite.

 Preparations containing crotamiton are available on prescription and they can also be bought without a prescription from pharmacies and other retail outlets.
+Crotamiton is also available as a combination with hydrocortisone cream.

 Before using crotamiton